Refinance Do's and Don'ts

-Continue to make your regular payments.
-However, if you have a payment due just prior to your scheduled closing, consult with me first.
-It may be the best to pay at the closing rather than to risk having a payment and payoff letter cross in the mail.
+Continue to make your regular mortgage payments.
+However, if you have a payment due just prior to your scheduled closing, consult with us first.
+It may be the best to pay at the closing rather than to risk having a loan payment and payoff letter cross in the mail.

 Prepare your home for the appraisal.
 The appraiser will take photos inside and out.
 While a messy house is not really worth less than a clean one, property appraisal is part art and part science.
 First impressions can make an impact with an appraiser just as with a prospective purchaser.